Aidanomalley20/my-Calculator/README.md

 # my-Calculator
-This is my calculator that I made using javascript.
+This is my calculator that I made.